sigpvalue/CRrpart/README.md

 Fine J, Gray RJ (1999).
 A Proportional Hazards Model for the Subdistribution of a Competing Risk.
 Journal of the American Statistical Association, 94(446), 496–509.

-Gray RJ (2024). cmprsk: Subdistribution Analysis of Competing Risks.
-R package version 2.2-12. https://CRAN.R-project.org/package=cmprsk
+Gray RJ (2024). _cmprsk: Subdistribution Analysis of Competing Risks_.
+R package version 2.2-12, <https://CRAN.R-project.org/package=cmprsk>.